Hometown: Fort Worth

 What sets you apart from other fitness professionals?

-I refuse to let anyone give up on themselves.
+I refuse to let any of my clients that train with me at the Lamar location give up on themselves.

 What is your favorite thing about Austin Simply Fit?